ksatirli/katacoda-scenarios/codifying-trust/step4/text.md

 `terraform apply -auto-approve`{{execute}}

-> ⚠️ The `-auto-approve` flag automatically approves Terraform operations.
+> ⚠️ The `-auto-approve` flag automatically aproves Terraform operations.
 This is not recommended for production settings.